Oregon 99 Rogue Valley Corridor Plan Released

 “We’re trying to find a balance for Oregon 99 that meets the operational needs of the highway and local communities,” Horlacher said.
-“Much of that balance is tied directly to
+“Much of that balance is tied directly to safety issues.”

 The Oregon 99 Corridor Study started in 2010 with the goal of finding ways to enhance transportation safety and capacity over the next 20 years.
 A technical advisory committee is comprised of the local jurisdictions along Oregon 99, including Jackson County, Ashland, Talent, Phoenix and Medford, as well as ODOT.

 Travel volumes along Oregon 99 have decreased in recent years.